Our research is editorially independent but we may earn a commission for purchases made through our links.

 Opened in 1911, Hotel Galvez and Spa is still open for business, but not many guests choose to stay in room #505.
 Legend has it that the 5th floor of Hotel Galvez and Spa is haunted by a female ghost referred to as “The Lovelorn Lady.”
 This female apparition is allegedly of a woman who hung herself after hearing that her husband died at sea.
 Now, guests in room #505 have claimed to feel an eerie presence in the room along with a strong smell of gardenias.

 San Antonio is home to a number of allegedly haunted institutions.
-However the Menger Hotel is said to be one of the most haunted places in the Alamo City.
-As one of the oldest hotels in Texas, opened in 1859, the Menger Hotel truly has had a colorful past.
+However, the Menger Hotel is said to be one of the most haunted places in the Alamo City.
+As one of the oldest hotels in Texas, opened in 1859, The Menger Hotel truly has had a colorful past.
 There are claims that 32 different entities haunt the hotel.
 Reports claim that the ghost of Teddy Roosevelt even resides in the hotel, as Roosevelt used the Menger to recruit men for his cavalry known as the Rough Riders.
 Experience the spirits here for yourself by booking a room at The Menger next time you’re in San Antonio.

 Sheraton Gunter Hotel is the second hotel on this list that is located in San Antonio, a city known to be full of haunted spots.
-As in many other hotels on this list, Sheraton Gunter Hotel is still in operation.
-However beware of room 636.
+As in many other hotels on this list, the Gunter Hotel is still in operation.
+However, beware of room 636.
 Although the hotel opened in 1909, it wasn’t until 1965 when something truly gruesome occurred here.
 A man had murdered a maid after she allegedly walked into the room to find it covered in blood, possibly from a previous murder of his.
 Now, guests and hotel staff have claimed to see the ghostly maid wandering through the halls with her arms stretched out along with hearing unusual noises.
 Guests inside room 636 have also claimed to see visions of blood on the walls.
 It’s no denying that this gorgeous hotel has a spooky past.